#doitanyway, #freedom, #homeschoolingrealshit, Find A Way, parenting struggles

 “The shared contract is the reason you were born.
 It’s not a literal document.
 It’s a spiritual document that our soul recognizes.
 It’s the feeling of “there’s something I know I was meant to do.”
 It’s a fundamental agreement that you simply feel because it reveals itself to you through ideas, coincidences, synchronicity’s, obligations that you can’t get out of, mad love you can’t stop, serendipity’s.
 People are in the dark about their reason for being here.
 People define it by what they want instead of what they have.
 People suffer when they pursue a life or chase a dream that doesn’t belong to them.”

 So I listened and cried…I was vulnerable and my heart was wide open.
-(I try to avoid feeling this way🙈 Hello white claw, amazon, donuts, gossip, Netflix binges.)
+(I usually try to avoid feeling this way🙈 Hello white claw, amazon, donuts, gossip, Netflix binges.)
 This time I sat with it.
 I felt it.
 I resisted the urge to run away and “do” something else.
 I resisted the urge to stop “feeling”.

 I got it together eventually and turned on my computer to finish my training for work on Alzheimer’s.